 Can write essay introduction paragraphs that include general topic information and a thesis statement.
 Can write essay body paragraphs that include a topic sentence and supporting sentences.
-Can write body paragraphs that are easy to read and understand (coherence) and focus on a single idea (unity).
+Can write body paragraphs that are easy to read and understand (coherence), and focus on a single idea (unity).
 Can write essay conclusion paragraphs that include a restatement of the thesis statement and a final comment.
 Can apply basic text-formatting conventions to produce typed documents.
 Can understand and use basic paraphrase and citation techniques for incorporating information sources in essays.
 Can understand and use the writing process.
 Can write a brief academic essay of at least 300 words.

-Which of the above points did you improve on in this course?
-Are you satisfied with your progress in English writing and listening?
+1) Which of the above points did you improve on in this course?
+(Check what you wrote for Exercise 3 in Chapter 1.)
+2) Are you satisfied with your progress in English writing and listening?
 Explain.
-What are your future goals for improving your English writing and listening skills?
+3) What are your future goals for improving your English writing and listening skills?